Nursery

 Literacy

-We will be using warm up gross motor activities and will use Dough Disco to develop our fine motor skills.
+We will be using warm up gross motor activities and will continue to enjoy dough disco developing our fine motor skills.
+Phonics is taught daily and we will learn through playing with Beat Babies, rhyming games such as ‘silly soup’ and nursery rhymes.

-The word for each week will be displayed on a poster in the Nursery classroom window together with activities to complete with your child at home.
-We will also upload the word for the week on the Tapestry app.
-We would like you to use the Tapestry app to upload photos or videos of your child completing these activities at home.
+We will be learning new vocabulary using Concept Cat stories and songs.
+The word for each week will be displayed on a poster in the Nursery classroom window together with activities you can complete with your child at home.

 Maths